Is brown rice or white rice better for health?

 Read on to learn more about the nutritional differences between white and brown rice, which rice is better in certain situations, and possible risks and considerations.

-Brown rice may contain more protein, fiber, and carbohydrates than white rice, but it also contains more fat.
+Brown rice contains more protein, fiber, and carbohydrates than white rice.

 According to the United States Department of Agriculture National Nutrient Database, 1 cup of cooked, enriched, long-grain white rice provides: